 Introduction

-Sesame (Sesamum indicum L.), often termed the “queen of oilseeds,” has a storied history of domestication and use across diverse agroecological zones from the semi-arid tropics to temperate regions.
+Sesame (Sesamum indicum L.), often termed the “queen of oilseeds,” has a storied history of domestication and used across diverse agroecological zones from the semi-arid tropics to temperate regions.
 It is a key edible oilseed crop in India, ranking next to groundnut and rapeseed-mustard.
-Its seeds contain 46–52 % oil and 20–26 % protein.
+Its seed contain 46–52 % oil and 20–26 % protein.
 About 78 % of sesame production is used for oil extraction, 20% for domestic culinary and confectionery uses, 2–3% for hydrogenation, and 4.2 % for industrial applications such as paints, perfumed oils, pharmaceuticals, and insecticides.
 The oil is rich in linoleic, oleic, palmitic, and stearic acids and is highly resistant to oxidative rancidity, making it stable and long-lasting.
 Due to its high quality, it is often called the "poor man’s ghee."
 Sesame cake, a byproduct of oil extraction, is rich in protein, carbohydrates, niacin, calcium, and phosphorus.
 It is consumed with sugar or added to bread to enhance taste and nutrition.
 It also serves as nutritious cattle and poultry feed due to its high methionine content.
 With 6.0–6.2 % nitrogen, 2.0–2.2 % phosphorus, and 1.0–1.2% potassium, sesame cake can also be used as an organic manure.
 India remains the global leader in sesame acreage (~ 26%) and production, though average yields (~413 kg/ha) are well below global benchmarks (535 kg/ha), reflecting substantial yield gaps (FAOSTAT, 2022).

 The crop’s value extends beyond oil extraction (78%) to include uses in food products, confectionery, animal feed, and even traditional medicine.
 The by-product sesame cake is a rich source of protein, calcium, phosphorus, and niacin, making it valuable for livestock feed and as a slow-release organic fertilizer (Verma et al., 2020).
 Despite its hardiness and multipurpose utility, sesame continues to underperform, primarily due to its cultivation under marginal, rainfed conditions, limited fertilizer input, and high weed pressure, especially in its early growth stages.
 Agronomic limitations such as poor weed control, low soil fertility particularly nitrogen and the absence of responsive genotypes have constrained its productivity in major growing states such as Rajasthan, Gujarat, Uttar Pradesh, and Andhra Pradesh (Meena et al., 2018).